What is Iyengar Yoga?

 What should I wear or bring?

 Wear clothes that let you move freely: shorts or leggings and a T-shirt are ideal.
 Because the teacher needs to see your alignment in poses, baggy trousers are not suitable, nor leggings that cover the ankles or obstruct the feet.
 Yoga is practised in bare feet.
-Changing rooms with showers are available at the Centre: bring a towel if you wish to shower before/after class.
+A shower / small changing area is available: bring a towel if you wish to shower before/after class.
 There is no need to bring any other equipment as everything is provided for the class.

 I haven’t done yoga before.
 Where do I start?

 There are two options.
-Sign up for a yoga foundation course – a 8 week course for complete beginners, or join one of our ongoing beginner’s classes.
+Sign up for a yoga foundation course – or join one of our ongoing beginner’s classes.
 It is not necessary to do the foundation course before coming to a beginner’s class if you have prior experience of Iyengar Yoga: but many people prefer to do this.

 What are the benefits of yoga?